Innovation

 Machines and technology are replacing humans, but this is not due to the pandemic.
 Since the industrial age, machines have improved efficiencies and productivity, relinquishing reliance on humans to do the work.

 Due to COVID-19, a million people have lost their jobs in the USA alone.
-Forbes says 30% of tasks are now done by automation and rather than hiring staff more tasks will be automated.
+Forbes says 30% of tasks are now done by automation, and rather than hiring staff, more tasks will be automated.

 Workers can be trained in new roles, and entrepreneurs keen to create commercial enterprises that don’t need full-time staff also have options.